 - 2.1 In determining the pay and remuneration of all of its employees, the Council will comply with all relevant employment legislation.
-This includes legislation such as the Equality Act 2010, Part Time Employment (Prevention of Less Favourable Treatment) Regulations 2000 and where relevant, the Transfer of Undertakings (Protection of Earnings) Regulations. - 2.2 The Council ensures there is no pay discrimination within its pay structures and that all pay differentials can be objectively justified through the of use job evaluation mechanisms, which directly establish the relative levels of posts in grades according to the requirements, demands and responsibilities of the role.
+This includes legislation such as the Equality Act 2010, Part Time Employment (Prevention of Less Favourable Treatment) Regulations 2000 and where relevant, the Transfer of Undertakings (Protection of Earnings) Regulations. - 2.2 From 1 April 2024 the Council adopted the Living Wage Foundation real Living Wage as the minimum hourly rate of pay to be paid to all staff (excluding apprentices and employees under 18 years of age).
+From 1 April 2025, the rate will be £12.60 per hour.
+Apprentices and employees under 18 years of age will be paid in accordance with the National rates. - 2.3 The Council ensures there is no pay discrimination within its pay structures and that all pay differentials can be objectively justified through the of use job evaluation mechanisms, which directly establish the relative levels of posts in grades according to the requirements, demands and responsibilities of the role.